 Death, Tragedy, and the great Texan Beyond

 San Antonio is known for its diverse cultural scene, good food, and vibrant nightlife.
 The famous Riverwalk wasn’t always the tourist attraction it is now though, it too has a past.
 The history of this great city goes all the way back to the 1836 Battle of the Alamo and the fight for Texas’ independence from Mexico before it chose to join the United States.
-The buildings of historic downtown are built along a ribbon of dark water that runs through this place.
-The river, however, once ran red with blood and bloated corpses floated downstream from today’s quaint shores.
+The bright future as a part of the United States cleared a path to build the great city of San Antonio, the majestic buildings of the historic downtown lining the ribbons of dark water that run through this place.
+However, these same rivers once ran red with blood and bloated corpses floated downstream.

-As a hotbed of paranormal phenomenon, the city cannot be matched for its countless stories of strange and unpleasant happenings.
-In this city, you will encounter an eclectic mix of the historic and the modern, the old and the youthful, the beautiful and the ugly.
+As a hotbed of spooky activity, the city cannot be matched for its countless stories of strange and spooky happenings.
+Here in River City, you will encounter an eclectic mix of the historic and the modern, the old and the youthful, the beautiful and the ugly.

 Let us take you deep into the history of the Alamo they never taught you in school.
-During this shocking and enlightening journey through the ghosts and history of River City, you will come to understand the shocking truth about San Antonio’s past and what lies beneath virtually every block of this stunning city.
+During this enlightening and shocking journey through the ghosts and history of River City, you will come to understand the shocking truth about San Antonio’s past and what lies beneath virtually every block of this stunning city.

 Why is San Antonio So Haunted?

 The Texas Defenders were spirited, even though they knew they were outnumbered.
-They sent out the call for help, and few came.
+They sent out the call for help, but few came to their aid.
 The result was one of the bloodiest battles in Texas history and one of the key events in the history of the nation.
-The initial rout was bloody and cruel, no prisoners were taken, the non-combatants sent to rally support took stories of cruel deaths and gore lining the dusty streets of the town.
+The initial rout was bloody and cruel, no prisoners were taken, the messengers sent to rally support took stories of cruel deaths and gore lining the dusty streets of the town.
 Some came to help, but not enough.
 Soon all were dead inside the Alamo, and a great many more outside.
-Bodies were burnt in great piles of stinking burning flesh, men stacked like cordwood, aflame.
+Bodies were burnt in great piles of burning flesh, men stacked like cordwood, aflame.
 And if not engulfed in flame, then cast into the rivers to float away and poison the only water for drinking for miles around.

-To describe much of downtown San Antonio as a gravesite is not too far from the truth.
+To describe much of downtown San Antonio as a graveyard is not too far from the truth.

-The grizzly deaths of the brave soldiers of the Alamo eventually inspired many to join the cause of Texian Liberty and ultimately led to the defeat of President General Antonio López de Santa Anna at the battle of San Jacinto in 1836.
+The grizzly deaths of the brave soldiers of the Alamo eventually inspired people from across the state to join the cause of Texian Liberty and ultimately led to the defeat of President General Antonio López de Santa Anna at the battle of San Jacinto in 1836.

-Add to this the frontier town nature of this place, the many opportunities the town presented, and the stories of human loss and suffering begin to mount, and ghosts are sure to follow.
+Add to this gruesome event the rough frontier town nature of the place and the stories of human loss and suffering begin to mount, and the ghosts are sure to follow.

-From its time as a Spanish Mission town to the rapid growth of recent years it has retained its frontier nature, as Frederick Law Olmsted, the designer of Central Park described it on a tour of the south, “San Antonio rivals only New Orleans in its odd and antiquated foreignness”.
-Aided in this foreignness at the refrains of Texas German you might still hear around the city, from the heavy German migration around the start of the 20th Century.
+From its time as a Spanish Mission town to the rapid growth of recent years, San Antonio has retained its quirky frontier nature.
+As Frederick Law Olmsted, the designer of Central Park described it on a tour of the south, “San Antonio rivals only New Orleans in its odd and antiquated foreignness”.
+One foreign thing is the refrains of Texas German you might still hear around the city, from the heavy German migration around the start of the 20th Century.